anuvyklack/windows.nvim/README.md

   original sizes would restore.
 If the window will be closed while being maximized, then all other windows would be equalized.

+## Suggestions

+If you have any proposals, what else can be done with this mechanics, you are welcome to open an issue.